-Empowering individuals to build happy, healthy, and fulfilling lives in addiction recovery through personal development programs, community support, and sober social events.
+Empowering individuals to build happy, healthy, and fulfilling lives in addiction recovery through treatment scholarships, recovery guidance, and sober social events.

-There are two persistent challenges for those pursuing a life in sobriety:
+There are three persistent challenges for those pursuing a life in sobriety:

 - Lack of post-treatment guidance and support.